Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 The verification script

-Every time I test a purchase, I run three commands to verify.
-Let me turn that into a script.
+Every time I test a purchase I used to manually run three commands to verify.
+Checkout, subscription, transaction, every single time.
+So I just turned it into a script.

 #!/bin/bash